openenclave/openenclave/docs/DesignDocs/AttestationQPLEnforcementSupport.md

 This causes unnecessary attestation failures when new versions of PCK certificate and collateral information are rolled out.
 To deal with this issue, the SGX QPL needs to return any version of collateral information based on additional query parameters (referred to as "baselines").
 With that, a new API called `sgx_ql_get_quote_verification_collateral_with_params` was introduced in the SGX QPL.
-Changes are also needed in the OE SDK to call this new API.
+Changes are also needed in the OE SDK's SGX plugin to call this new API.

 Goals:
- - Applications can call `oe_verify_evidence` and pass third party specific parameters to do customized verification.
+ - Verifier applications can call `oe_verify_evidence` and pass third party specific parameters to do customized verification.
  - Changing the contract for the additional parameters does not need OE SDK changes.

-> The contract for the additional parameters are between OE SDK applications and the SGX third party cloud collateral caching services.
+The contract for the additional parameters are between Verifier applications that use the OE SDK, and the SGX third party cloud collateral caching services.

 User Experience
 ----

 A new policy type `OE_POLICY_ENDORSEMENTS_BASELINE` is added to current policy types.
-Only one policy in this type can be specified for `oe_verify_evidence` API.
+Only one policy of this type can be specified for `oe_verify_evidence` API.
 The data for this policy is an opaque blob for OE SDK.

 Specification